Yoga Teachers: Are You Practicing With Your Students?

 What’s the Right Way to Teach?

-There isn’t a right way to teach, but there are certain factors that need to be considered, as we discussed previously in this post.
+There isn’t a right way to teach, but there are certain factors that we need to consider.
 Being clear when you want your students to stop and watch you, and also being open to practicing while teaching in a safe way, can benefit your students by teaching them something specific, while also allowing them to move their bodies in a way where they don’t feel watched or judged.

 Your teaching style will forge its own path and will become informed by your students’ learning styles, your preferences for holding space for your students, and the teaching environment you want to cultivate.
-A case can be made for and against practicing with students.
-As you learn and grow, your teaching path will become clearer and easier to navigate in terms of whether or not you should practice along with your students.
+We can make a case for and against practicing with students.
+As you learn and grow, your teaching path will become clearer and easier to navigate.

 Also, read...